winter477/apple-browsers/doc-bot/testing.md

 *This guide covers testing practices and patterns for the DuckDuckGo browser on iOS and macOS platforms.*

+## 🚨 MANDATORY: Testing Execution Rules

+### NEVER Run Tests Without Permission
+**NEVER execute any test commands without EXPLICIT user permission or unles user explicitly asked to in their prompt.**

+#### Required Testing Workflow:
+1. Write or modify test code as requested
+2. if user did not ask to run tests in their prompt, **STOP** before running any test commands:
+   - `swift test`
+   - `npm test`
+   - `xcodebuild test`
+   - `fastlane test`
+   - Any other test execution commands
+3. **ASK** the user: "Should I run the tests?"
+4. **WAIT** for explicit permission (e.g., "yes", "run tests", "test it")
+5. Only then execute test commands

+**This rule applies to ALL test execution - unit tests, integration tests, UI tests, performance tests, etc.**

+---

 ## Future Improvements

 This guide is a living document.
 Consider these areas for future improvements: